NSS-Workshops/agentic-ai/src/sections/roocode-rooflow/01-roocode-setup-security/index.md

 **Goal**: Set up RooCode with secure API key management and test basic functionality.

 **Steps**:
-1. Install RooCode extension in VS Code
-2. Obtain a Google Gemini API key (free tier)
-3. Configure the API key using environment variables
-4. Test the connection by asking RooCode a simple question
-5. Try switching between Ask and Code modes
-6. Verify that your API key is not visible in any committed code
+Begin by installing the RooCode extension in VS Code through the Extensions marketplace, then obtain a Google Gemini API key using their free tier to avoid any costs during your learning process.
+Configure the API key using environment variables by creating a `.env` file in your project root and adding the key there, ensuring you also add `.env` to your `.gitignore` file.
+Test the connection by asking RooCode a simple question like "What is RooCode?" to verify everything is working properly.
+Try switching between Ask and Code modes to experience how different specialized modes respond differently to the same types of questions.
+Finally, verify that your API key is not visible in any committed code by checking your repository status and ensuring the `.env` file is properly ignored.

 **Success Criteria**:
-- RooCode responds to your questions
-- You can switch between modes
-- Your API key is securely stored
-- No sensitive information is committed to version control
+Your setup is complete when RooCode responds to your questions with detailed, helpful answers, you can successfully switch between different modes and notice their distinct personalities, your API key is securely stored in environment variables rather than hardcoded in files, and no sensitive information appears in your version control system when you check your git status.

 **Estimated Time**: 30-45 minutes